 Guest screening doesn’t stop when you send your check-in instructions.
 As much as we’d like to, we can’t always trust our interactions with guests.
 By using noise sensors, property managers can monitor the stay from check-in to check-out.
 If volume levels exceed a certain threshold, reach out to the guest to deescalate the situation before it gets out of control.

 Pay extra attention to high-occupancy properties during high-demand dates.
 These are the suites targeted for parties.
 If a guest breaks your rules, don’t hesitate to kick them out—it’s your business at stake.
 Even in worst-case scenarios, a noise-monitoring device like NoiseAware can save you from excessive messes, damaged furniture, and high expenses.
 By being proactive and addressing volume increases as they come, you can avoid noise complaints from the neighbors.

 Attract the good guests right off the bat by promising 5-star guest experiences.
 Focus on unique spaces, thoughtful touches, and incredible hospitality.
 By setting your standards high, you're more likely to book respectful guests.

 Once the guest has checked in, deliver on your promises!
 Don’t hesitate to send them a message to see how they're doing.
 They’ll appreciate your dedication to quality customer service.
 Plus, it gives you the chance to answer any questions and address any issues before they escalate.

 Create the type of stay that leaves your guests wanting to book again—or better yet, recommend your company to their friends and family.
 After all, good guests make good referrals.
 When all is said and done, your neighbors will thank you.

 This guide was written by the team at Autohost.ai.
-The intelligent guest-screening software flags risky guests, verifies IDs and collects security deposits to create a seamless guest experience.
+The intelligent guest-screening software flags risky guests, runs Airbnb background checks and collects security deposits to create a seamless guest experience.

 If you want to learn more, check out Autohost's Ultimate Guide to Guest Screening.